Alan Trejo Player Props: Rockies vs. Yankees

 Alan Trejo At The Plate

-- In 38 games played this year, he has not hit a long ball.
+- He has not hit a home run in his 39 games this season.

-- Trejo has driven in a run in 10 games this season (26.3%), including two games with multiple runs batted in.
+- In 10 games this season (25.6%), Trejo has picked up an RBI, including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.